GregShiner/mancala-rs/README.md

     b.
 Considering the technical win as a leaf node was a massive performance optimization.
 At each game state, there are up to 6 legal moves that can be played.
 This means that at each level in the tree, the number of nodes grows by up to 6x the size of the previous one.
 This leads to a very rapid growth of the game tree.
 For example, starting out at the default state, without this optimization, there are 36,411 game states in the search tree, whereas with this optimization, this gets reduced down to only 9,513.
 After the move tree is constructed, the alorithm searches through the leaf nodes for the one with the best evaluation.
 (Evaluation is generalized here to allow for other evaluation functions and algorithms to be tested.
 In this case though, it simply uses the difference between the 2 scores of the players)
 Note that in this algorithm, the evaluation of a sequence is determined only by the evaluation of the final state, so only the leaf nodes need to be evaluated.
-Then the move sequence is reconstructed by following the path from the maximal leaf node up to the root.
+Finally the move sequence is reconstructed by following the path from the maximal leaf node up to the root.